Chances are you took many losses while becoming the man you are today, but watching your kids catch an L isn’t always the easiest.

 Kids hate losing and they get lost in their emotions.
 They want to be accepted, they want to feel proud and they want to show off for us dads.
 A loss kills that but it’s so necessary.

 My son and his team had to learn how to appreciate a win now because they honestly didn’t know when they would win again.
-Now every goal was gold, every assist drew smiles on their faces, every win actually meant something.
+Now every goal was gold, every assist drew smiles on their faces, and every win actually meant something.

 Remind your kids that it is OK to get upset over losing, but they must leave that loss in the past and focus on what will get them that future win.
 It feels good to win, but it feels even better when you win after a loss.
 It can’t happen if you stop playing.